khulnasoft-lab/design.khulnasoft.com/contents/patterns/filtering.md

 ## Placement guidelines

 In data complexity levels where the filter component isn’t used (1-4), the search should be placed on the left, followed by dropdowns for filters, and the dropdown for sorting should be inline but right-aligned.
-If tabs are used and search is placed below them, the search only conducts the search action for data in the selected tab.
-If user requires the ability to search through all data, a tab where all data is shown should be present, labeled with _All_ or _All {item-name-in-plural}_ (for example, _All issues_).
-When tabs are used, it is recommended to use a top-level predefined range and not a dynamically generated range after a raw text search has been performed.
 The recommended number of filter dropdowns is 3-5, when more are required consider using the filter component or the [filter builder](#filter-builder).

 <todo>Add guidelines for choosing between the filter component and the filter builder pattern.</todo>